MrMikey59/Emergency-Recovery/backups.md

+# Backups

 Any data you own that you haven't backed up is data that could be gone at any moment, forever.

-Here we will cover some good backup basics and the pitfalls of some approaches.
+Here are some good backup basics and the pitfalls of some approaches.

+First, a copy of the data in the same disk is not a backup, because the disk is the single point of failure for all the data.
+Similarly, an external drive in your home is also a weak backup solution since it could be lost in a fire/robbery/&c.
+Instead, having an off-site backup is a recommended practice.

+Synchronization solutions are not backups.
+For instance, Dropbox/GDrive are convenient solutions, but when data is erased or corrupted they propagate the change.
+For the same reason, disk mirroring solutions like RAID are not backups.
+They don't help if data gets deleted, corrupted or encrypted by ransomware.

+Some core features of good backups solutions are versioning, deduplication and security.
+Versioning backups ensure that you can access your history of changes and efficiently recover files.
+Efficient backup solutions use data deduplication to only store incremental changes and reduce the storage overhead.
+Regarding security, you should ask yourself what someone would need to know/have in order to read your data and, more importantly, to delete all your data and associated backups.
+Lastly, blindly trusting backups is a terrible idea and you should verify regularly that you can use them to recover data.

+Backups go beyond local files in your computer.
+Given the significant growth of web applications, large amounts of your data are only stored in the cloud.
+For instance, your webmail, social media photos, music playlists in streaming services or online docs are gone if you lose access to the corresponding accounts.
+Having an offline copy of this information is the way to go, and you can find online tools that people have built to fetch the data and save it.

 ## 3-2-1 Rule